facebook/react-native-website/docs/_integration-with-existing-apps-kotlin.md

 ## Prerequisites

-Follow the React Native CLI Quickstart in the [environment setup guide](environment-setup) to configure your development environment for building React Native apps for Android.
+Follow the guide on using [React Native without a framework](get-started-without-a-framework) to configure your development environment for building React Native apps for Android.

 ### 1. Set up directory structure